tytydraco/yessleep/out/When_I_finally_woke_up_everyone_in_my_town_was_dead_and_they_had_been_for_a_long_time_That_said_I_wasnt_alone_Part_1.md

 I lost control, and when my head started involuntarily tilting towards my feet, I saw the shadow-wreathed intruder turn and sprint away.
 My head shot up, the loud thumping of a hasty retreat becoming more distant as they raced through the first-floor hallway.

 *“****Hey!****”* I shouted after them, apparently at a loss for anything better to say.
-Once the word exploded from my lips, I felt my palm finally land on the handle of the bat.
+Once the word erupted from my lips, I felt my palm finally land on the handle of the bat.
 It was much deeper than I anticipated.

 As soon as I had pulled the weapon out from under the bed, I was rushing after the nameless figure.